nathanieldchu/academic-kickstart/content/research/previous_research.md

   icon = "fish"
   icon_pack = "fas"
-  name = "Marine microbiology and genomics" description = "As a U.S. Fulbright Fellow, I used metagenomics to study the distribution of bacteria across reef-building corals in the Caribbean."
+  name = "Marine microbiology and genomics" description = "As a U.S. Fulbright Fellow, I used metagenomics to study the distribution of bacteria and pathogens across reef-building corals in the Caribbean."

 [[feature]]
   icon = "water"
   icon_pack = "fas"
-  name = "Coastal phylogenomics" description = "I identified population structure in a marine snail that mirrored its colonization history and possible thermal adaptation."
+  name = "Coastal phylogenomics" description = "I identified genetic population structure in a marine snail that mirrored its colonization history and possible thermal adaptation."

 +++